 The National Hispanic Cultural Center promotes the advancement of Hispanic arts and culture.
 Its campus houses an art museum, a museum store, a torreon, two theaters, educational programs, special events, a research library, genealogy resources and many special programs.
-Torreon tours take place Sundays at noon; see the fresco that depicts more than 3,000 years of Hispanic history.
+Torreon tours take place Thursdays and Fridays at 11am; see the fresco that depicts more than 3,000 years of Hispanic history.

 The Tinkertown Museum is part collection of miniature wooden scenes, part gallery of the odd and unusual, and part adventure.
 The exhibits were created over a 40 year period, in what started as a hobby.
 The miniature wood-carved figures are often animated, and the detailed scenes depict weddings, western towns, circuses and more.